-Apart from fruits, vegetables and herbs, you can also get the benefits of beta carotene by including carrot oil in your regimen.
-Carrot oil is extracted from the dried seeds of the carrot via steam distillation.
-Carrot oil strengthens the hair, prevents split ends and makes hair shinier.
-A winning combination.
+Apart from fruits, vegetables, and herbs, you can also get the benefits of beta-carotene by including carrot oil in your regimen.

 In case you’re wondering what other types of vitamins you need to include in your diet for hair growth, check out this article – A Breakdown of the 6 Vitamins You Need for Better Hair Growth.

 If you enjoyed this post, you’ll be interested in The Ultimate Hair Growth Guide, a comprehensive tool for recovering from hair loss, regrowing bald spots and filling in thin areas of your scalp.